psiz-org/psiz/docs/src/first_steps/getting_started.rst

 Installation
 ============

-PsiZ is hosted on PyPI and is easily installed using `pip`.
-Alternatively, you can install using `git`.
+PsiZ is hosted on PyPI and is easily installed using :code:`pip`.
+Alternatively, you can install using :code:`git`.

 System Requirements
 -------------------